KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250928011101.png](journal/Pasted%20image%2020250928011101.png)

-*I actually labelled mine the wrong direction for the rest of this tutorial, but it's purely cosmetic and won't actually impact my PCB, this is how it should actually look:*
+*I actually labelled mine the wrong direction for the rest of this tutorial, but it's purely cosmetic and won't actually impact my PCB, this is how it should actually look, don't mind the GPIO labels, I took this screenshot after being done the PCB:*

 ![Pasted image 20251001072358.png](journal/Pasted%20image%2020251001072358.png)